Change is possible.

 Indigenous health

 Improving health outcomes for Indigenous Peoples must start with Indigenous voices leading the way.
 The CMA’s work is steered by First Nations, Metis and Inuit experts and knowledge-keepers.
-Read more about our goal and our commitment to reconciliation in health care.
+This includes a new Indigenous health goal and work towards an apology, as the national voice of physicians, for the harms to Indigenous Peoples.
+Learn more about our commitment to reconciliation in health care

 We're making a difference